NREL/openstudio-standards/lib/openstudio-standards/standards/necb/NECB2011/nv.md

 * It uses a built-in object called **AvailabilityManager:HybridVentilation** in EnergyPlus to avoid simultaneous NV and HVAC system operation.
     * Note that **Ventilation Control Mode Schedule Name** was set by default.
     Hence, the integer value in the schedule is set to 1 (i.e. temperature control).
-    * Note that users' input for nv_Tout_min and nv_Tout_max are used for the fields of "Minimum Outdoor Temperature" and "Maximum Outdoor Temperature", respectively.
+    * Note that users' input for nv_Tout_min is used for the fields of "Minimum Outdoor Temperature".
         * As per E+ I/O Reference, "Minimum Outdoor Temperature is the outdoor temperature (in Celsius) below which hybrid ventilation is shut off when the ventilation control mode = 1 (Temperature).
 This lower temperature limit is intended to avoid overcooling a space, which could result in a heating load."
+    * Note that the "Maximum Outdoor Temperature" has been set to 30C. (there is no temperature schedule unlike the ZoneVentilation:DesignFlowRate and ZoneVentilation:WindandStackOpenArea objects)
         * As per E+ I/O Reference, "Maximum Outdoor Temperature is the outdoor temperature (in Celsius) above which hybrid ventilation is shut off when the ventilation control mode = 1 (Temperature).
 This upper temperature limit is intended to avoid overheating a space, which could result in a cooling load."
 * It considers the Fanger thermal comfort model (rather than the ASHRAE 55's adaptive thermal comfort model).
-In other words, this measure sets min/max indoor air temperature as fixed values (as per heating/cooling setpoint temperature) regardless of outdoor conditions.
+In other words, this measure sets min/max indoor air temperature as fixed values (on the basis of heating/cooling setpoint temperature) regardless of outdoor conditions.
-* It uses heating/cooling setpoint schedules as the min/max indoor air temperature for controlling NV.
+* It uses heating/cooling setpoint schedules +/- 2C as the min/max indoor air temperature for controlling NV.
     * Note that min/max indoor air temperature are the fields defined under the objects of **ZoneVentilation:DesignFlowRate** and **ZoneVentilation:WindandStackOpenArea**.
     * As per E+ I/O Reference, "Minimum indoor temperature is the indoor temperature (in Celsius) below which ventilation is shutoff.
 This lower temperature limit is intended to avoid overcooling a space and thus result in a heating load."
     * As per E+ I/O Reference, "Maximum indoor temperature is the indoor temperature (in Celsius) above which ventilation is shutoff.
 This upper temperature limit is intended to avoid overheating a space and thus result in a cooling load."